electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Is Online

-Returns a boolean based on if the user has a working internet connection.
+Returns a boolean based on whether the user has a working internet connection.
 This is an alias of the default **Get IP Address** action.

 ```
 isOnline()